 Raja is just a normal Christian in Iran.
 Visit Prisoner Alert to learn more about believers like Raja, and to pray for the persecuted around the world.

 See you in the field, brothers and sisters!

 You can read Part II here, “A Normal Christian in Syria.”

 NOTE from David Telbat: In my novels, you’ll find COIL teams attempting to rescue persecuted Christians in many countries.
 Dark Liaison, Book 1 in The COIL Series, has stories about believers in Rome, Guatemala, Malaysia, and North Korea.
 Dark Hearted, Book 2, has persecuted believers the Sudan, as well as believers and Jews in Germany.
 In Dark Rule, Book 3, you’ll find believers suffering in the Greek Isles.
 COIL #4, Dark Vessel, you’ll find persecuted Christians in the US, the Caribbean, and Nigeria.
 Book 5, Dark Zeal, is rescuing believers in Israel.
-Sea Scribe, a standalone mission suspense, focuses on persecution in North Korea, and Arabian Variable concerns believers in Saudi Arabia.
+Fury in the Storm, a mission suspense, focuses on persecution in North Korea, and Arabian Variable concerns believers in Saudi Arabia.
 All of these novels portray normal Christians suffering for their faith in many countries.
 I believe the US will soon join this list in reality.
 Let’s pray for our suffering brothers and sisters around the world.